ethanlabs101/rofi-emulator-menu/README.md

 - Bash – version 5.x recommended
 - Rofi – for the graphical menu interface
 - Flatpak – for certain emulators and runtime support
-- Flathub - via flatapk to be able to install emulators
+- Flathub - via flatpak to be able to install emulators
 - RetroArch – for multi-system emulation support

 ### Optional / System Emulators